karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > key element in D13.

-We agree that we should provide the details of the simulation but the original paper did not describe the setup more than having two NFW profiles for evaluating the gravitational force.
-After going through the code base, we have added The description of how the gravitational attraction was evaluated at fixed grid points of each of the two analytic NFW halo profiles (10000 grid points each) in section 3, at the end of the first paragraph.
+We agree that we should provide the details of the simulation but the original paper (Dawson 13) did not describe the setup more than having two NFW profiles for evaluating the gravitational force.
+After going through the code base, we have added The description of how the gravitational attraction was numerically evaluated at fixed grid points of each of the two analytic NFW halo profiles (10000 grid points each) in section 3, at the end of the first paragraph.